Ravagraid/TishanLaNotes/Locations/Three Spheres.md

 &emsp;The Three Sphere consist of a trio of solar systems, each of which house a number of planets, moons, notable celestial phenomena, and smaller, artificial constructs.
 Collectively, the Three Spheres contains an overwhelming majority of the population of [[Tishan'La (Empire)|Tishan'La]], though some hold a higher population than others, and thusly are regularly overlooked, in certain circles of society.
 Each Sphere, and the significant celestial bodies that orbit them, are listed here.

 ## Nalre'sah
-&emsp;Nalre'sah is a great, red star with a baleful gaze, and is often referred to as the most boastful of the three, with its respective faith [[The Disciples]] having a tendency to be overly proud, sometimes to the point of shunning those denizens of the other Spheres, let alone outsiders from the Far Realms and beyond.
-Due to the fact that the [[Throneworld]] orbits this Sphere in particular, it has both a higher total population, and higher rate of immigration than its fellow Spheres of the Empire.
+&emsp;Nalre'sah is a great, red star with a baleful gaze, and is often referred to as the most boastful of the three, with its respective faith [[The Disciples]] having a tendency to be overly proud, sometimes to the point of shunning those denizens of the other Spheres, let alone outsiders from the [[Far Realms]] and beyond.
+Due to the fact that the Throneworld orbits this Sphere in particular, it has both a higher total population, and higher rate of immigration than its fellow Spheres of the Empire.

+- [[Vaetra'fei]]: Due to the immense amount of heat that this planet must endure, its surface has been rendered into something akin to a smooth, glassy material, and is often called the [[Godstear]] (God's Tear), in reference to an ancient tale in which noble Narle'sah did weep for her children.
+On some bright days, patient and well-protected observers might be able to see this glistening white dot, to contrast an otherwise wholly violent star.

+- [[Gresha'el]]: While not as close to the star as Vaetra'fei, the amount of heat that the star radiates, suggests that the surface water of this sand dune covered world evaporated away, many eons ago.
+What evidence of habitation remains, are hidden within the few canyons and crevices that pockmark an otherwise desert swept realm.
+These settlements, while few in number, seem to have once been capable of housing tens, if not hundreds of thousands within their vast, cavernous expanses.
+Very few expeditions have been sent, and even fewer have returned.
+- [[Tishan'La (World)|Tishan'la]]: Noble Tishan'La, a temperate world of verdant forests and fields of bright, purple grass that sway in the gentle breeze.
+This is the birthplace of the Tishan'La'Ni, from whence the Empire did rise to the stars in earlier epochs and which continues to be the hub of the wheel, as it were.
+Though of all its characteristically unique landmarks, what one will notice first is the great, monolithic structures that pierce the heavens themselves.
+To the denizens of the Empire, they are simply known as [[Spire|The Spires]].
+ - [[Tishae'va]]: The first moon of the throneworld, Tishae'va is most commonly referred to as the First Frontier, due to it being the first point of expansion during the first excursions into the endless sea.
+Together with its sister moon, they are called [[The Twins]] due to their uncanny similarities in appearance, and mineral wealth.
+It is considered to be the most populated of the two, which has lead to an unofficial competition between quantity, and quality.
+Curiously, as a result of its quantity doctrine, Tishae'va has actually been hollowed out, in favour of more living space.
+ - [[Tishli'va]]: The second celestial body to be claimed for Tishan'La marked a turning point, where those brave souls that journeyed this far would dare to dream of yet further expansion.
+There's a certain kind of wanderlust that's characteristic of those that still dwell upon this moon, which has lead to a distinctly lower population than that of its sister.
+The pair have a distinctly grey, dusty appearance, littered with craters for many an extra-solar impact, which to this day, has provided both with a substantial mineral wealth.
+- [[Daesa’dal]]: Far from the star dwells a great, gaseous realm, a swirling mass of toxic fumes and airborne beasts that shriek and wail in an otherwise poisonous atmosphere.
+No living soul has delved into the depths of this place and returned, though many still brave the excessive storms to harvest the carcasses of dead [[Daesabeasts]].
+In its orbit are many small moons, with some estimates placing the number at upwards of 20.

 ### Geography
 Describe the location's geographic features.
 Is the terrain a plain, a mountain or rolling hills?
 Does it have access to fresh water via a river or a lake?
 Is it at the edge of a sea or an ocean?
 You can also talk about the views and natural beauty of the location.